stefan-jansen/machine-learning-for-trading/README.md

 All applications now use the latest available (at the time of writing) software versions such as pandas 1.0 and TensorFlow 2.2.
 There is also a customized version of Zipline that makes it easy to include machine learning model predictions when designing a trading strategy.

-## Installation, Data Sources and Bug Reports
+## Installation instructions, Data Sources and Bug Reports

+The code examples rely on a wide range of Python libraries from the data science and finance domains.
+To facilitate installation, we use [Docker](https://www.docker.com/get-started) to provide containerized [conda](https://docs.conda.io/en/latest/) environments.

-- For instructions on using a Docker image or setting up various `conda` environments to install the packages used in the notebooks, see [here](installation/README.md).
+- The [installation](installation/README.md) directory contains detailed instructions on setting up and using a Docker image to run the notebooks.
+It also contains configuration files for setting up various `conda` environments and install the packages used in the notebooks directly on your machine if you prefer (and, dpending on your system, are prepared to go the extra mile).
-- To download and preprocess many of the data sources used in this book see [create_datasets](data/create_datasets.ipynb).
+- To download and preprocess many of the data sources used in this book, see the instructions in the [README](data/README.md) file alongside various notebooks in the [data](data) directory.

 > If you have any difficulties installing the environments, downloading the data or running the code, please raise a **GitHub issue** in the repo ([here](https://github.com/stefan-jansen/machine-learning-for-trading/issues)).
 Working with GitHub issues has been described [here](https://guides.github.com/features/issues/).

-> Update: You can download the **algoseek** data used in the book [here](https://www.algoseek.com/products.html).
+> **Update**: You can download the **[algoseek](https://www.algoseek.com)** data used in the book [here](https://www.algoseek.com/ml4t-book-data.html).
 I will add the preprocessing instructions shortly.

+> **Update**: The [figures](figures) directory contains color versions of the charts used in the book.

 # Chapter Summary